Galactic City Model Ap Human Geography

 Introduction to the Galactic City Model

 The significance of the Galactic City Model lies in its ability to explain how globalization has transformed urban hierarchies.
-That's why as cities become more interdependent, they form a "galactic" network where resources, labor, and information flow without friction.
+As cities become more interdependent, they form a "galactic" network where resources, labor, and information flow without friction.
 This model is especially useful for analyzing megacities, which often serve as the galactic cores, and their surrounding urban clusters.
 By studying this framework, AP Human Geography students can better understand the complexities of modern urbanization, including the challenges and opportunities that arise from such interconnected systems.

 Historical Context and Evolution of Urban Models